...

 Permanent Establishment Risk Factors

-Permanent establishment risk factors are various business activities and arrangements that can inadvertently create PE exposure.
+Several categories of business activity and arrangement can inadvertently create permanent establishment risk exposure.
 Understanding these triggers is key to proactive risk management.

 Physical Presence Indicators

-The presence of employees, contractors or facilities in a foreign jurisdiction is the most obvious PE risk factor.
-This includes permanent offices, temporary project sites, warehouses, manufacturing facilities and even home offices used by employees for business purposes.
+The presence of employees, contractors, or facilities in a foreign jurisdiction is the most obvious PE risk factor.
+This includes permanent offices, temporary project sites, warehouses, manufacturing facilities, and home offices used by employees for business purposes.
+Duration matters: regular or long-term presence creates PE risk; brief visits generally do not.

 Contractual and Decision-Making Authority